Firene11/Farrahs-React-Portfolio/README.md

 ## Description

-Rebuild my Personal Portfolio using React and deplot to Heroku.
+Rebuild my Personal Portfolio using React and deploy to Heroku.